 When you look at the modern car dashboard, you see a lot of gauges and symbols that might seem like a foreign language to you.
 With so many types of gauges on a car dashboard, it can be difficult to determine what’s important.
 Each of the car dashboard gauges has a purpose, which is why it’s important to understand what you are looking at.

-In this guide, we evaluate all of the critical aspects of a car dashboard.
-We also talk about the related warning lights that pair with each component.
+In this guide, I evaluate all of the critical aspects of a car dashboard.
+I also talk about the related warning lights that pair with each component.

 7 Types of Gauges in a Car